amorris28/microbial_gwas/README.md

 `combine_data.R` - Process Gabon data and combine into one data file including ASV table, environmental metadata, and lat long coordiantes
-- Processes data from Gabon and Brazil
-- Performs variance partitioning
-- Performs GWAS-esque CWAS analysis
-- Compiles the manuscript
-- Also compiles a presentation